ForumSuthar/Spend-Report/README.md

 ### Sample CSV Input

+The input for this project is a csv file which is read and analyzed to calculated the spend amount.
-The input csv should contain the follow fields.
+The csv should contain the follow fields.
 Refer the .csv provided in this repository

 ```
 Transaction Date  Vendor     Product    Amount
+1/28/2019	        Microsoft	 Office365	432854

 ```

 ### How to run